Faizullah Kakar

 Faizullah Kakar (فيض الله كاكر, فيض الله كاكر, born 24 December 1950) is a retired Afghan epidemiologist.
 He retired from civil service on 30 March 2020.
-He previously served as the Chief of Staff to President Ashraf Ghani, the Afghan Ambassador to Qatar, the Adviser to president for Health and Education, and the Deputy Minister of Public Health for the Islamic Republic of Afghanistan.
+He previously served as the chief of staff to President Ashraf Ghani, the Afghan ambassador to Qatar, the adviser to president for health and education, and the deputy minister of public health for the Islamic Republic of Afghanistan.
 Kakar also previously served as the Presidential National Focal Point for Polio Eradication for Afghanistan, as part of the Bill and Melinda Gates Foundation effort to eradicate polio.
 Kakar has written and spoken internationally about numerous challenges faced in Afghanistan, including infectious disease epidemics, maternal mortality and the dangers of herbicides used to eradicate poppy.

 Education

 Kakar attended secondary school at Lycee Habibia in Kabul, Afghanistan.
 In 1975, Kakar graduated with a bachelor's degree in biology from Earlham College, Richmond, Indiana.
-In 1977, Kakar received a master's degree in Toxicology from Indiana University, Indianapolis, Indiana.
+In 1977, Kakar received a master's degree in Toxicology from Indiana University School of Medicine, Indianapolis, Indiana.
 In 1982, Kakar completed his doctoral degree (PhD) in Epidemiology from the University of Washington, Seattle, Washington.
 From 1981 to 1988, Kakar also served on the board of the Islamic School of Seattle, Washington.